hilaryrowe/documentation3/oeeCalculations/roger-performance.md

 ### **Average Ideal Cycle Time**

-Average Ideal Cycle time is fixed for a particular asset \(Machine Type based\) or variable based on the output being created \(Recipe based\) in milliseconds.
+Average Ideal Cycle time can represent either a fixed value for a particular asset \(Machine Type based\) or variable based on the output being created \(Recipe based\) in milliseconds.

 ![](/assets/Screen Shot 2016-08-15 at 1.38.27 PM.png)